tshepang/blog-movies/content/movies/Total Recall (2012).rst

 Some nice technology ideas I have not seen before:

--  necklace that allows one to change appearance; by the way, the guy the protagonist turns into gives a nice performance
+-  Necklace that allows one to change appearance; by the way, the guy the protagonist turns into gives a nice performance.
--  transport that goes through center of the planet straight to the other side
+-  Transport that goes through center of the planet straight to the other side.
--  small video cameras that attach themselves to surfaces, shot through a gun
+-  Small video cameras that attach themselves to surfaces, shot through a gun.

 And some I have seen: